Cherreads

 [Primal Bond: Active - HIDDEN]

 The bond mark showed up on their scanner as an unclassified signature.
-She watched the equipment run three attempts to resolve it before logging: unknown binding variant — assessment pending.
+She watched the equipment run three attempts to resolve it before logging an unknown binding variant and leaving the assessment pending.
 The technician made a note without commenting.
 Zeraya pulled her sleeve down a centimeter and moved on.

 The third room was different.

-The man waiting inside had the stillness of someone who had needed to perform authority in a very long time.
+The man waiting inside carried absolute authority.
 Mid-fifties.
 Silver at the temples.
-The hands of a man who had drawn a thousand blueprints — precise, deliberate, built for work that outlasted the people who commissioned it.
-He was reading her assessment scores when she entered and didn't look up immediately.
-The pause was intentional.
+He had the hands of a man who had drawn a thousand blueprints.
+Precise.
+Deliberate.
+Built for work that outlasted the people who commissioned it.

-"Zeraya," he said, attaching the name to a face he'd already formed an opinion of.
+"Zeraya," he said, attaching the name to a face he had already formed an opinion of.
 "Sit down."

 She sat.

 "I'll skip telling you how impressive your numbers are," he said, setting the tablet down.
 "You know.
-And I think you spent the last three hours giving us what you decided we could have — which means what you kept is more interesting still."
+You spent the last three hours giving us exactly what you decided we could have.
+That makes the things you kept even more interesting."
 He looked at her steadily.
 "I'm not going to ask for those tonight."

 Zeraya held his gaze and said nothing.
-She ran her assessment of him the way she ran assessments of terrain — load-bearing points, where it gave way, what it was built to withstand.
-He had the eyes of a man who had made a very large number of difficult decisions and reached a settled peace with all of them.
+She ran her assessment of him the way she ran assessments of terrain.
+She looked for load-bearing points, weak spots, and structural integrity.
+He had the eyes of a man who had made a massive number of difficult decisions and reached a settled peace with all of them.

 That was the most dangerous thing about him.